Wazuh server cluster

 Asynchronous tasks

-One of those tasks, which is defined as a class, is the task created to receive and process a file from the other peer.
-This class is instantiated when a synchronization process is started and it is destroyed once the synchronization process ends.
-It creates an asynchronous task that waits until the necessary files to do the synchronization process are received.
+One such task, implemented as a class, is responsible for receiving and processing files from a peer.
+An instance of this class is created at the start of a synchronization process and is destroyed once the process is complete.
+Internally, it launches an asynchronous task that remains active until all files required for synchronization have been successfully received.
 This asynchronous task has a callback that checks if there was an error during the synchronization process.

 Multiprocessing

-While the use of asynchronous tasks is a good solution to optimize work and avoid waiting times for I/O, it is not a good solution to execute multiple tasks that require intensive use of CPU.
-The reason is the way in which Python works.
-Python allows a single thread to take control over the Python interpreter through the Global Interpreter Lock (GIL).
+Asynchronous tasks are suitable for optimizing workloads and reducing I/O wait times but are unsuitable for CPU-intensive tasks because of Python's execution model.
+Python allows a single thread to take control of the Python interpreter through the Global Interpreter Lock (GIL).
 Therefore, asynchronous tasks run concurrently and not in parallel.
 Following the analogy of the previous section, it is as if there is effectively only one chef who has to do all the tasks.
 The chef can only do one at a time so if one task requires all his/her attention, the other ones are delayed.

-The master node in the cluster is under a heavy workload, especially in large environments.
+The master node in the Wazuh server cluster executes a heavy workload, especially in large environments.
 Although the tasks are asynchronous, they have sections that require high CPU usage, such as calculating the hash of the files to be synchronized with the Local integrity thread.
-To avoid other tasks to wait for the Python interpreter to complete the CPU-bound parts, multiprocessing is used.
+To avoid other tasks from waiting for the Python interpreter to complete the CPU-bound parts, multiprocessing is used.
 Using the same analogy again, multiprocessing would be equivalent to having more chefs working in the same kitchen.

-Multiprocessing is implemented in the cluster process of both the master node and the worker nodes, and concurrent.futures.ProcessPoolExecutor is used for this purpose.
-Cluster tasks can use any free process in the process pool to delegate and execute in parallel those parts of their logic that are more CPU intensive.
+Multiprocessing is implemented in the cluster process of both the Wazuh server master node and the worker nodes, and the concurrent.futures.ProcessPoolExecutor is used for this purpose.
+Cluster tasks can use any available process in the pool to delegate and run in parallel, the parts of their logic that are CPU intensive.
 With this, it is possible to take advantage of more CPU cores and increase the overall performance of the cluster process.
 When combined with asyncio, best results are obtained.

 Child processes are created when the parent wazuh-clusterd starts.
 They stay in the process pool waiting for new jobs to be assigned to them.
 There are two child processes by default within the master node pool.
 This value can be changed in the process_pool_size variable in the cluster.json file.
 The worker nodes, on the other hand, create a single child process and this number is not modifiable.
 The tasks that use multiprocessing in the cluster are the following.